 He's also not on stage.

-- The director in Bolt, who would was dramatic enough that he could have starred in his own series.
-He even dared to do a Take That in the production immediately after a Network rep complained, and in her face, no less.
+- The director in Bolt believed that the best way to get an authentic performance out of Bolt was to make the dog believe he was a real superdog and his owner was actually in mortal danger, ruining Bolt and Penny's home life.
+He even dared to do a Take That! in the production immediately after a network rep complained, and in her face, no less.

 - The director from Singin' in the Rain is pretty much that in most of his scenes — though to be honest, how else can you react when faced with a real Prima Donna?

 - Eli Cross, Peter O'Toole's character The Stunt Man.
 And he sometimes went around in a helicopter chair, which made him more unsettling.
 (O'Toole stated he based Cross on his Lawrence of Arabia director David Lean so take that as you will.)

 - The late Dom De Luise as Buddy Bizarre in Blazing Saddles.
 (Though, given that a massive Western brawl had just burst through the wall into his musical number, he's hardly overreacting.)

 - Marty Wolff in Big Fat Liar is a case of Prima Donna Producer.
 The actual director of the Movie within a Movie, Dusty Wong, is actually fairly reasonable and is one of Wolff's many chew toys.